We all know the saying, "Paris is always a good idea", but it's really only true if you know how to get around without breaking the bank.

 The City of Lights has so many things to see and do that you're going to be taking public transportation a lot to make sure you hit them all.
 Make sure you have a game plan so you're not bouncing from one end of the city to the other just to go back to the side you just came from.

 For iOS devices, we like using this Paris Metro Map and Routes planner app, but Google Maps is also very helpful.
 If you type in the spot you want to see (like the Louvre) Google Maps will help you find the best way there.
+We really really like using Google Maps when traveling with or without data because you can download Google maps to work offline.
+I always download the map offline and star my favorite places so I know I have directions even if I don't have data or WiFi.
 Handy, right?

-What's the best (and cheapest) way to get around Paris?
+The best (and cheapest) ways to get around Paris

 A Bit About The Metro/RER